colincwilliams/websitetemplate-static/README.md

 These things are still a work in progress and will be completed as time allows.

-  * Add JavaScript minifying through Uglify
-  * Add JavaScript validation through JSHint
-  * Add UnitTests through QUnit
+  * Add copy task through grunt-contrib-copy
+  * Copy jquery and foundation CSS and JS files for use, rather than using them directly
-  * Make it so that grunt watch works correctly with Jekyll's serve for live development.
+  * Make it so that grunt watch works correctly with Jekyll's serve for live development